 Freshmen admission to engineering majors is to a 'pre-major' status (i.e., Pre-Electrical Engineering).
 Continuation in the major will be subject to meeting specific lower division course and GPA requirements at CSULB that indicate the student's ability to succeed and complete the major.
-Transfer applicants and CSULB students seeking admission into Electrical Engineering must also meet similar major specific requirements.
-To become fully admitted into the Electrical Engineering major, all prospective students (i.e., pre-majors, undeclared, major changes) must have a minimum cumulative 2.5 GPA and complete the following lower-division courses with a minimum grade of "C" prior to earning 60 units:
+Transfer applicants and CSULB students seeking admission into Electrical Engineering at the Long Beach campus must also meet similar major specific requirements.
+To become fully admitted into the Electrical Engineering major at the Long Beach campus, all prospective students (i.e., pre-majors, undeclared, major changes) must have a minimum cumulative 2.5 GPA and complete the following lower-division courses:

 General Education Foundations Courses:

 To be admitted to the Electrical Engineering Extension Program offered at Lancaster University Center, all prospective students must have a minimum cumulative 2.5 GPA on all transferable course work attempted, and complete course work equivalent to the following:

 Core Lower Division Major Requirements – 33 units (grade of C or better required):